 Especially if your storage place is wet, a broken lid will make a chance for the mold, yeast, or organic growth to build upon your jam.

 Another good habit you should take is to tighten the lid properly after each use.
 This will help to last the shelf life of jam.

 The spoon you use to transfer jam always needs to be a clean one.
 If you use a dirty spoon, the leftover things on the spoon may drop onto the jam and make it not pleasant to use.

-Make sure that whenever you need to use jam for bread, cookies, breakfast, and so on, you have to use a well-washed spoon to prevent any unwanted bad cause.
+Make sure that whenever you need to use jam for a quick and filling breakfast or a snack, you have to use a well-washed spoon to prevent any unwanted bad cause.

 Furthermore, don’t dip things directly into the jar of jam.
 This action will push your jam to the edge of spoiling.